awilliams363/FinalProject/README.md

-## University Library Management System:
+# University Library Management System:
 The University Library Management System (ULMS) is designed to handle the process of managing books, borrowing, and user interactions in a university library.
 The system will cater to students, faculty, and librarians by providing an intuitive web-based interface for managing books, borrowing, inventory, and accounts.

-# User Roles and Access:
+## User Roles and Access
----

 ### Librarian
 - Can Create Librarian accounts and Login
 - Can Add, Borrow, Return, Reserve, and Search Books